sps-lco-2020-21/christmas-code-golf-zacstalbow/README.md

 # Christmas Challenge - Code Golf

-Write a program to print out the carol (“The Twelve days of Christmas”)[https://www.christmas-carols.net/carols/twelve-days.html] for each and every one of the twelve days.
+Write a program to print out the carol ["The Twelve days of Christmas"](https://www.christmas-carols.net/carols/twelve-days.html) for each and every one of the twelve days.

 Your program should print out all twelve days, *in full including accurate punctuation*, please!